mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 they sought to achieve balance, using technology and planning to create a sustainable society.

-As Lagaashin’s government matured and its people became aware of the universe around them, they saw the opportunity to make their world an experiment in which resources were not ravenously gobbled up but
+As Lagaashin's government matured and its people became aware of the universe around them, they saw the opportunity to make their world an experiment in which resources were not ravenously gobbled up but